keezel-co/portunus_api/README.md

 `https://yourserver.com:1443/web/index.html`
 Default login: admin/password

-# More information on how to set up full provisioning:
+# More information on the API, how to set up full provisioning, etc check out:
 See the documentation repository: https://github.com/keezel-co/cableguard_documentation